1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

         - **NOTE**: Read the [beginning of this page](https://github.com/1alessandro1/1alessandro1-HP-Pavilion-CE2072NL-macOS/blob/main/README.md#important-notes) for the SATA info.

 This way, if you applied these settings correctly:
-- You won't need more `framebuffer-fbmem` and `framebuffer-stolenmem` properties under `DeviceProperties` for the graphics patch
+- You won't need `framebuffer-fbmem` and `framebuffer-stolenmem` properties under `DeviceProperties` for the graphics patch
-- You won't need AppleXCPMCfgLock or similar kernel Quirks
+- You won't need `AppleXCPMCfgLock` or similar kernel Quirks
 - You won't have any issues loading not signed .efi bootloaders since SecureBoot is now not enabled.

 ## Brightness keys